 The average credit period taken on sales is 14 days (2022: 14 days).
-Trade receivables do not carry interest and are stated net of allowances for doubtful receivables of £4.1m (2022: £4.4m) estimated by management based on known specific circumstances, past default experience and their assessment of the current economic environment.
+Trade receivables do not carry interest and are stated net of allowances for doubtful receivables of £4.1m (2022: £4.5m) estimated by management based on known specific circumstances, past default experience and their assessment of the current economic environment.
+No interest is charged on these balances.